12 Things Mentally Strong People Do That Nobody Else Does

 7. They don’t blame others.

-Mentally strong people never, and I mean never, blame others for their mistakes or shortcomings.
+Mentally strong people avoid blaming others for their mistakes or shortcomings.
 They take full responsibility for their actions.
 Doing so means they don’t give power to others, remain stuck or become negative people.

 8. They practice realistic optimism.

-Mentally strong are optimistic.
-But they also understand that they can’t be overly optimistic.
+Mentally strong people tend to be optimistic, but they also understand that they can’t be overly optimistic.
 As Dr. Mara Karpel explains, “It’s unproductive to believe that challenges will magically disappear or goals will be manifested without taking any action in the real world.”

 Mentally strong people practice realistic optimism instead.
 This means they take into account the challenges facing them and focus on what they can do to accept or overcome those realities.
-I've found that most start with schedule things ahead of when they need to be done.
-This way they are optimistic and have wiggle room.
+Many start with scheduling things ahead of when they need to be done so that they have wiggle room.

 9. They acknowledge their limitations.